ZiangYan/learn-new-tools/gfw/README.md

         tail -f /tmp/sslocal.log

+## note
+Google Scholar may refuse your visit sometimes if you use accounts provided by software school.
+However, we can access Google Scholar directly inside campus.
+Just add rule in SwitchyOmega to exclude proxy when visiting scholar.google.com.

 # backup
 Backup for goagent and shadowsocks are necessary due to well-known reason.
 All those backups are under ```backup/``` folder.